bahmanm/BahmanM.Flow/docs/behaviours.md

 # Example: A Simple Circuit Breaker

 Let's build a simple circuit breaker from scratch.
-Our goal: create a behaviour that will "trip" (stop executing a Flow) after 3 consecutive failures.
+The goal: create a behaviour that will "trip" (stop executing a Flow) after 3 consecutive failures.

 ### Step 1: The State